 The key is – how should your business define an Opportunity, and when should we convert a Lead into one?
 Well, this will differ for every business, and will depend largely on your sales cycle, as well s your customer’s buying cycles.

 One of the recommendations we give to our clients is to have a fairly rigorous standard for Opportunity conversion.
 While we want to move Leads out of the Lead category fairly soon, we don’t have to create an Opportunity.
 They can simply become Accounts and Contacts, with the potential to create an Opportunity at a later date.
-At a minimum, an Opportunity needs to have the following (our rules – not Salesforce.com’s): A projected Close date; a projected amount of revenue; Competitors being considered for the project; the final decision maker; the business challenge being solved.
+At a minimum, an Opportunity needs to have the following (our rules – not Salesforce.com’s, and perhaps not yours): A projected Close date; a projected amount of revenue; Competitors being considered for the project; the final decision maker; the business challenge being solved.

 Our advice to companies that we work with, is that your sales person should only create an Opportunity once they can provide some key detail around these 5 areas.
 If they can’t then they really should be going back and qualifying some more.

 At the end of the day, Salesforce is simply a tool.
 A tool that is designed to take your existing business/sales processes, and embed them within its framework.
 Salesforce.com on its own won’t make salespeople sell more.
 Every company should have a framework for how it wants to treat Leads and Opportunities prior to setting up a CRM.
 It is the job of the CRM (Salesforce.com, or any other) to take these rules, and provide and simple and effective tool to automate it and make the data easily accessible to everyone.
 And Salesforce.com does that just about as well as anything out there.